ackledotdev/ngm/README.md

 - `fetch`: Fetch updates for all registered repositories.
 - `pull`: Pull updates for all registered repositories.
+- `push`: Push changes for all registered repositories.
+- `stat`: Show the status of all registered repositories.
+- `sync`: Synchronize all registered repositories (fetch and pull).

 Commands for managing registered local repositories: